The Effect of Chiropractic Care on Opioid Use for Chronic Spinal Pain: A Feasibility Study (ACCESS-DC)

 This group will consist of eligible, consenting, participants attending centers randomized to ongoing usual medical care plus chiropractic care.

-Treatment sessions may include high-velocity, low-amplitude spinal manipulative therapy, as well as any or all of the following: spinal mobilization, soft-tissue massage/trigger point therapy, education and reassurance (e.g., pain management, ergonomic and activities of daily living recommendations), and home advice (e.g., icing, spinal stretching, and core muscle strengthening exercises).
-Primary care providers will also engage participants in a formal collaborative effort with the chiropractic clinicians to reduce opioid use.
-Consistent with current clinical practice guidelines, participants will be provided up to a maximum of 12 chiropractic visits during the active care period, although participants may continue with treatment after the 8-week period (e.g., one visit, every 2-4 weeks) to manage further episodes of exacerbation/flare-up.
-Aside from the experimental intervention, participants in both study groups will follow the same protocol to minimize non-specific effects.
+Treatment sessions may include high-velocity, low-amplitude spinal manipulative therapy, as well as any or all of the following: spinal mobilization, soft-tissue massage/trigger point therapy, education and reassurance (e.g., pain management, ergonomic and activities of daily living recommendations), and home advice (e.g., icing, spinal stretching, core muscle strengthening, and cardiovascular exercises).
+As part of the intervention, chiropractic clinicians will engage PCPs in a collaborative effort to support opioid tapering.
+Consistent with current clinical practice guidelines, participants will be provided up to a maximum of 18 chiropractic visits during the active care period, although participants may continue with treatment after the 12-week period (e.g., one visit, every 2-4 weeks) to manage episodes of exacerbation/flare-up.

 What is the study measuring?